TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 `T_total ≈ 0.19 s`

 which is well below 1 second.
-Even if real world conditions double this estimate, you still remain under the 1 second requirement:
+Even if real world conditions double this estimate, the total latency would still remain under the 1 second requirement:

 `0.19 s × 2 = 0.38 s < 1 s`